guinn8/resume/src/resumes/embedded_engineer_resume.md

 # Profile

-Embedded Software Engineer with 4 years of experience developing production-grade C/C++ software for microcontrollers and Linux environments.
+Embedded Software Engineer with over 3 years of experience developing production-grade C/C++ software for microcontrollers and Linux environments.
 Demonstrated success in leading teams, mentoring interns, and managing complex firmware projects from design to deployment.
-In my spare time I enjoy skiing in the Rocky Mountains and experimenting with generative AI. *Based in Calgary, Canada, and seeking opportunities locally, nationally, and internationally.*
+In my spare time I enjoy skiing in the Rocky Mountains and experimenting with generative AI.

 # Education